What Are We?

 How Are We Funded?

-We are funded primarily through donations (about 80%) from our members and friends, with the remainder coming in via grants, ticket sales, and gift shop sales.
+We are funded primarily through donations (about 80%) from our members and friends, with the remainder coming in via grants from private foundations, ticket sales, and gift shop sales.
+We receive no government funding.

 The Museum is governed by Bylaws, which specify a 9-person Board of Directors.
-Board meetings are held every month, usually on the second Friday of the month beginning at 4:30 PM, and held on Museum grounds.
-Any member that wants to is invited to attend the meetings.
+Board meetings are held every month, usually on the second Saturday of the month beginning at 4:00 PM, and held on Museum grounds.
+All members are invited to attend the meetings.
 Board elections are held every year, for 3 of the 9 seats.
 Officers are elected by the board.
 The bylaws specify that the first Saturday of May shall be the organization’s Annual Meeting.